forta-network/docs/docs/testing.md

 !!! info "npm scripts"

     The package.json file includes a set of npm scripts which invoke the `forta-bot` CLI tool.
-But when invoking `npm start` to run the bot, we are simply building the src/bot.ts file and running it directly.
+But when invoking `npm start` to run the bot, we are simply invoking the bot script and running it directly.

 This will run blocks and transactions against your bot as they are mined.
-Blockchain data is pulled from the provided [Cloudflare Ethereum gateway](https://cloudflare-eth.com/).
+Blockchain data is pulled from the provided [Cloudflare Ethereum gateway](https://cloudflare-eth.com/) (as specified by the `rpcUrl` parameter to `scanEthereum`).

 Since our transfer value threshold is pretty high (10 thousand), we may not flag a lot of transactions.
 To quickly make changes and see them take effect, try changing the threshold to a lower number and save the bot.ts file.
 The bot should automatically restart with your new changes.

 It is also worth mentioning that bots are long-running processes.
 This means you can maintain state in-memory across blocks and transactions if needed.
 See the [high transaction volume bot](https://github.com/forta-network/forta-bot-examples/tree/master/high-volume-js) as an example of a stateful bot.

+## Setting up a JSON-RPC provider

+Detection bots require blockchain data to execute their scanning logic.
+This means developers will need to provide their bots with data from a JSON-RPC URL.
+The starter project uses the public Cloudflare JSON-RPC endpoint for easy setup, but you will likely need a non-public URL when deploying to production.
+Please see [this guide](bot-json-rpc-provider.md) on setting up a JSON-RPC provider.

 ## Getting test data